yyc12345/libcmo21/README.md

 * The complexity of this project and legacy bugs.
 * The lost interest and the lack of time of mine.

-In following life time of this project, only easy-to-be-resolved critical bugs will be fixed.
+In the rest of life time of this project, only easy-to-be-resolved critical bugs will be fixed.

 ## Introduction